titli17/Space-Shooter/README.md

 In the GAME LOOP, we need BeginDrawing function which creates a blank canvas so we can draw our game objects on and the EndDrawing() function which ends the canvas drawing.

-Next we define how fast the game should run by calling the SetTargetFPS function before the game loop.
-The SetTargetFPS() function takes an integer as an argument and that integer is the number of frames per second that we want.
+Next we define how fast the game should run by calling the SetTargetFPS() function before the game loop.
+This function takes an integer as an argument and that integer is the number of frames per second that we want.
 If we don’t define a frame rate for our game, the computer will try to run the game as fast as it can.
 So the game speed will depend on the speed of the computer.
 By defining a frame rate we make sure that the game runs at the same speed on every computer.

 ## **Step 2: Creating the Spaceship**

 We separately create a Spaceship class using a header file and an implementation file.
-This will help in better organisation and abstraction of the code.
+This helps in better organisation and abstraction of the code.
 <br>The header file (usually with a .h extension) contains the class declaration, including the class name, member variables, and function prototypes.
 It serves as an interface for other parts of the program to use the class.
 <br>The implementation file (usually with a .cpp extension) contains the actual implementation of the class functions.
 This is where the member functions defined in the header file are implemented.

-The basic methods in our Sapceship class are Draw(), MoveLeft(), MoveRight(), FireLaser().
+The basic methods in our Spaceship class are Draw(), MoveLeft(), MoveRight(), FireLaser().

-We use a Vector2 variable to hold the position of the Sapceship object.
+We use a Vector2 variable to hold the position of the Spaceship object.
 Vector2 is a data structure that contains x and y attribute.

-To load an image for the spaceship object, we need to use the LoadImage() function.
+To load an image for the Spaceship object, we need to use the LoadImage() function.
 This function takes a string argument that represents the path to the image file.
 The loaded image is used to create a texture using the LoadTextureFromImage() function.
 The spaceship appears on the screen when the Draw() method is called.
 <br>A destructor is also created to unload the texture when the object is destroyed.

-Initially the spaceship object is placed at the bottom centre of the gaming window.
+Initially the Spaceship object is placed at the bottom centre of the gaming area.

 ## **Step 3: Creating the Game Class**